anuragpoolakkal/rails-blog/README.md

 Change SQLite database to PostgreSQL:
 `rails db:system:change --to-postgresql`

-### Hosted on Render.com
+### Host on Render.com

 To host for free on Render.com, we have to setup Web Service, PostgreSQL and Redis manually.
+Follow [this video](https://www.youtube.com/watch?v=XCBWda8moVk).

 Create a web service by adding git repository of the project.
 Add RAILS_MASTER_KEY as environment variable and paste the key stored in /config/master.key as the value.